Miami-Dade County, Florida: Public libraries

 The Miami-Dade Public Library System traces its origin to the late nineteenth century.
-The first library was a reading room established in Lemon City on April 7, 1894 by the Lemon City Library and Improvement Association.
-In 1942 neighborhood libraries were brought together in a single public library system, governed by a Board of Trustees and administered by a Head Librarian.
+The first library was a reading room established in Lemon City on April 7, 1894, by the Lemon City Library and Improvement Association.
+In 1942 neighborhood libraries were brought together in a single public library system, governed by a board of trustees and administered by a Head Librarian.
 A new central library building had been proposed for Bayfront Park in Downtown Miami as early as 1938, but the proposal was not realized till over a decade later.
 In December 1965 the City of Miami and Metropolitan Dade County agreed that the City of Miami would provide public library service to unincorporated Dade County and to those municipalities that did not provide their library service with four bookmobiles provided library service to the unincorporated area.
 On November 1, 1971, the City of Miami transferred its library system to Metropolitan Dade County which created a new Department of Libraries with a Director reporting directly to the County Manager.

 On November 7, 1972, Dade County voters approved a referendum, also known as the "Decade of Progress" bonds, authorized approximately $553 million for public improvement projects in Dade County.
 Of that amount, approximately $34.7 million was authorized for public libraries, including construction, renovation, land acquisition, furnishings, and equipment.
 Between 1976 and 1990, this bond issue provided the funds to open 14 new libraries.
 On August 24, 1992, Hurricane Andrew inflicted significant damage on the library system, destroying all branches south of Kendall Drive.
 Over the next years, no further expansion of the system was funded and no new libraries opened.
-It wasn’t until the fall of 2001, when Mayor Alex Penelas and Board of County Commissioners voted to increase the library system’s budget which provided funding for capital improvement initiatives—making way for the opening of 18 new libraries by 2011.
+It was not until the fall of 2001, when Mayor Alex Penelas and Board of County Commissioners voted to increase the library system's budget which provided funding for capital improvement initiatives—making way for the opening of 18 new libraries by 2011.
 As of 2017, 15 of these libraries have been opened, with the remaining 3 still under construction.

 Today Miami-Dade Public Library System serves a population of 2,496,435, provides services for the Miami-Dade County except for the cities of Bal Harbour, Hialeah, Homestead, Miami Shores, North Miami, North Miami Beach and Surfside.
 It has forty-nine branches, two bookmobiles and one technobus.
 The Miami-Dade County Board of County Commissioners governs the Miami-Dade Public Library System.